PRIYANSHU2026/Team-Bhramastra/README.md

 1. F. Z. Iguenfer, A. Hsain, H. Amissa, and Y. Chtouki, "Point cloud to mesh reconstruction: A focus on key learning-based paradigms," School of Science and Engineering, Al Akhawayn University, Ifrane, Morocco.
 2. Florent Poux, "5-Step Guide to Generate 3D Meshes from Point Clouds with Python," 2023.
 [Online].

+**Test files:**
+Since GitHub free version doesn't allow files above 25MB, use this link to download the sample files that were used to implement this program: https://drive.google.com/drive/folders/18X2kSOcFMKkZLnzxCQbbNFFOxBOyrdFk?usp=sharing

 **Cross-Platform Note**: While core functionality works universally, file dialogs/paths auto-adapt to OS conventions.